Carpal Tunnel Syndrome

 - 2. Wearing a carpal tunnel brace during the day and night.

 Your doctor may prescribe a cortisone-like medicine or a nonsteroidal anti-inflammatory medicine, such as ibuprofen.
 Your doctor may recommend a cortisone-like medicine to rub into the carpal tunnel area.
 In some cases surgery may be necessary.
+If you have a disease that is causing carpal tunnel syndrome (such as rheumatoid arthritis), treatment of the disease may relieve your symptoms.

 How Long Will The Effects Last?
 How long the symptoms of carpal tunnel syndrome last depends on the cause and your response tor treatment.
 Sometimes the symptoms disappear without any treatment, or they may be relieved by nonsurgical treatment.
 Surgery may be necessary to relieve the symptoms if they do not respond to treatment or they get worse.
 Surgery usually relieves the symptoms, especially if there is no permanent damage to the nerve.